 But if it’s a potential employer who’s asking, those gaps can be an opportunity to showcase yourself.
 In 2005 I started a small business, which required me to do some accounting, some customer service, and a ton of analysis in order to stay ahead of my competitors.
 A good employer will see value in those things.
 I also looked for work while that was going on.

 In 2012, that business was still going and that helped sustain me.
 But besides that, I also took some short security classes and studied for the PMP certification.
 Although I didn’t end up sitting for the test, studying PMP helped me in subsequent roles.
 I’m constantly working with project managers, and it helps that I understand what they do and what they need.
-Early in my career, working with project managers drove me nuts, but now that I understand what they need, I enjoy it.
+Early in my career, working with project managers drove me nuts, but now that I understand their methodology, I enjoy it.

 See what I did there?
 If I’d been working for that six weeks, I might have been too busy to study that project management stuff.
 But since I did, I’m more valuable now than I would have been without that gap in employment.
 That turns a perceived weakness into a strength.